dkallen78/ESP32-CYD-for-beginners/example-programs/01-hello-world/BB_SPI_LED/README.md

 lcd.println("Hello World");
 ```

 This line puts the text on the screen.
 Nothing fancy here.
+If you want to display text, it needs to be encapsulated in quotation marks (double quotes, single quotes will output a series of digits), but you can also pass a number or variable as an argument.
+If you do want to display a double number, keep in mind that `println()` can only display two decimal digits, anything more than that will be cut off.
+Also, although `println()` can *technically* accept a bool as an argument, it will only display a 1 or 0.

 ```c++
 void loop() {